Ayesh/Composer-Preload/README.md

 An array of single files to be included.
 This setting is optional.
 The files must exist at the time `composer preload` command is run.

+- `extra.preload.exclude-files` : _Optional_

+An array of file with paths to exclude for.
+This option is suitable to blacklist a certain file that opcache will never open but within the path and passes all regex tests.
+Example of files that may be exclude are phpinfo.php, a test file, shell scripts.

 # Preloading

 To do the actual preloading, execute `vendor/preload.php`.

-If you have enabled opcache for CLI applications, you can directly call `php vendor/preload.php` to execute the generated PHP file and warm up the cache right away.
+If you have enabled opcache for CLI ( _to enable opcache via CLI `opcache.enable_cli` at php.ini_ ) applications, you can directly call `php vendor/preload.php` to execute the generated PHP file and warm up the cache right away.

 Future versions of this plugin will have a feature to generate the file _and_ immediately run it.